jrroosevelt/VS2PCG/Card clarifications A-F.md

 To resolve the **Age of Miracles**, first choose a Supporting Character with 1 printed Health other than Baron von Strucker.
 Then randomly select one of the six new Keyword Powers. that character gains the new power until it leaves play.
 (To randomly select a power, we recommend rolling a 6-sided die where 1 is **Dark** and 6 is **Wise**.)

 **Note:** If you use **Age of Miracles** more than once on the same character, it's possible for them to get the same power twice.
 This is great with **Dark** and **Sly**, but not great with the other powers.

 ^(Source: Rule insert)

+# Baseball Bat
+^CardNumber: ^AEW-066

+*Set: AEW*

+**Grand Slam** can be used any time you could take an action in combat.
+Typical actions in combat are playing a Plot Twist, Powering Up a character, or using a Super Power.

+^(Source: Rule insert)